-Code M5.
+Code L5.
 Interest expense allocated and apportioned at the partner level.
 Include this amount on line 4b of the applicable Forms 1116.
 Do not include any interest expense allocated and apportioned to U.S. source income.

-Code M6.
+Code L6.
 Other expenses allocated and apportioned at the partner level.
 Include this amount on line 2 of the applicable Forms 1116.
 Do not include any expenses allocated and apportioned to U.S. source income on any line of Part I of Form 1116.

-Codes M7(a) Through Codes M7(c).
+Codes L7(a) Through Codes L7(c).
 Deductions allocated and apportioned at partnership level to foreign source income.
 The following codes report the expenses allocated and apportioned by the partnership to foreign source categories of income.
-Include these amounts on line 2 of the applicable Forms 1116 (i.e., the Forms 1116 for each category of income provided to you).
+Include these amounts on line 2 of the applicable Forms 1116 (that is, the Forms 1116 for each category of income provided to you).

-- Code M7(a).
-Deductions allocated and apportioned at partnership level to passive foreign source income. - Code M7(b).
-Deductions allocated and apportioned at partnership level to listed foreign categories of income. - Code M7(c).
+- Code L7(a).
+Deductions allocated and apportioned at partnership level to passive foreign source income. - Code L7(b).
+Deductions allocated and apportioned at partnership level to listed foreign categories of income. - Code L7(c).
 Deductions allocated and apportioned at partnership level to general limitation foreign source income.

-Code M8(a).
+Code L8(a).
 Total foreign taxes paid.
-Include this amount in Part II of Form 1116
+Include this amount in Part II of Form 1116.

-Code M8(b).
+Code L8(b).
 Total foreign taxes accrued.
 Include this amount in Part II of Form 1116.

-Code M9.
+Code L9.
 Reduction in taxes available for credit.
 Enter this amount on line 12 of Form 1116.

-Code N. Oil and Gas Activities
+Code M. Oil and Gas Activities